ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/controlpanels/plesk_tips.md

 There is a [full guide here](https://docs.plesk.com/en-US/onyx/cli-linux/using-command-line-utilities/statistics-calculating-statistics.78387/).

-## How do I access MySQL via SSH?

-Sometimes you need to access MySQL via the command line.
-If you just type mysql, you will get access denied.
-The primary method on never Plesk servers for accessing MySQL CLI is:
-``#
-plesk db
-``

-If you have an older Plesk (version 11 and below) The following command will work:

-``#
-mysql -uadmin -p`cat /etc/psa/.psa.shadow`
-``
 ## How do I check my users have strong passwords?

 If you host a lot of accounts on your Plesk server, it's a good idea to ensure your users have strong passwords.
 Weak passwords are a choice attack vector for spammers who will use your server to send out spam and cause you headaches.